Winter Beach Walks with Dogs in Devon & Dorset

-I am sure you have your favourite spots and I’m happy to hear your recomendations and top tips for all across the South West.
+I am sure you have your favourite spots and I’m happy to hear your recommendations and top tips for all across the South West.

-For this post I’m starting in Dorset at Burton Bradstock and then heading West to Lyme Regis – it’s surprising how different each beach is in terms of allowing dogs.
+For this guide I’m starting in West Dorset at Burton Bradstock and then heading to Lyme Regis – it’s surprising how different each beach is in terms of allowing dogs.
 There’s also a post for across the border into Devon.
 Please feel free to correct me it I’ve got anything wrong!

-Restrictions apply from 1 June until the end of September on the beach, but dogs are welcome on at least part of the beach all year round (see signage at the beach for more details).
-Dogs allowed everywhere 1 Oct – 31st May.
-NT also run kids activity trails at Easter and other times.
+According to the council website there are no restrictions on dogs on the beach but please double check.
+Dogs are certainly welcome on at least part of the beach all year round (see signage at the beach for more details) and allowed everywhere from 1 Oct – 31st May.
+The NT also run kids activity trails at Easter and other times.

-Parking: National Trust car park £1 per hour and £6 all day (free for NT members with a valid car sticker).
-To be confirmed but it may be free Oct – March.
+Parking: National Trust car park £1 per hour (free for NT members with a valid card).

 Eating: try the fabulous Hive Beach Café – great for a lazy brunch as well as fabulous main meals.